svylabs/stablebase/WHITEPAPER.md

 Redemption is another mechanism to ensure the stability of the protocol that can be triggered by users at any time.
 Users can reedem 1 stablecoin for the equivalent of 1 USD worth of underlying collateral.
 The protocol decides on the priority for redeeming open CDPs.
 This is where the _shielding rate_ and _Reserve Ratio_ set by users become important, as these directly affect the value of the stablecoin if they are too low or high.

 1. **Expired Shielded CDPs**: Check if there are any expired Shielded CDPs, redeem these first.
-2. **Reserve Ratio** - The protocol targets reserve ratios set by the users to be closer, within a range of 1%.
-If the difference is more, the CDP that is at a greater distance from the reference stake weighted reserve ratio will be the first to get redeemed, until the difference is again close to 1%.
-3. **Target Shielding Rate** - The protocol targets Shielding Rate to be within a range of 1%.
+2. **Target Shielding Rate** - The protocol targets Shielding Rate to be within a range of 1%.
 If the difference is more, the CDP that is at a greater distance from the reference stake weighted target shielding rate will be the one to get redeemed, if redemption cannot happen through (1, 2).
 The target shielding rate is only set by reserve pool depositors.
-4. **Reserve Ratio** - If redemption cannot happen through both (1, 2, 3), lowest reserve ratio CDPs would be redeemed again, even if the difference is within 1%.
+3. **Reserve Ratio** - If redemption cannot happen through (1, 2), lowest reserve ratio CDPs would be redeemed.
-5. **Target Shielding Rate** - If redemptions cannot happen through (1, 2, 3, 4), CDPs that set the lowest target shielding rate would be redeemed again.
+4. **Non-Expired Shielded CDPs**: If redemption cannot happen through (1, 2, 3), protocol will redeem even the non-expired Shielded CDPs.

 ### Shielded CDPs